Optimize Application Performance With Cloud Infrastructure Management

 1. Build a resilient cloud from the ground up.

 Before you begin setting up your cloud environment, do your due diligence and plan, plan, plan.
 It’s difficult — and costly — to go back and attempt to resolve architecture issues after the fact.
-Consult and follow your cloud provider’s recommended guidelines through all stages of design, deployment and maintenance, and ensure that you involve any affected stakeholders in the migration and management processes.
+Consult and follow your cloud provider’s recommended guidelines through all stages of design, deployment and maintenance, and ensure that you involve any affected stakeholders in the cloud migration and cloud management processes..

 2. Integrate your existing tools.